yt-project/yt/doc/source/analyzing/creating_derived_fields.rst

    def _Pressure(field, data):
        return (data.pf["Gamma"] - 1.0) * \
-              data["density"] * data["ThermalEnergy"]
+              data["density"] * data["thermal_energy"]

 Note that we do a couple different things here.
-We access the "Gamma" parameter from the parameter file, we access the "density" field and we access the "ThermalEnergy" field.
-"ThermalEnergy" is, in fact, another derived field!
+We access the "Gamma" parameter from the parameter file, we access the "density" field and we access the "thermal_energy" field.  "thermal_energy" is, in fact, another derived field!
-("ThermalEnergy" deals with the distinction in storage of energy between dual energy formalism and non-DEF.)
+("thermal_energy" deals with the distinction in storage of energy between dual energy formalism and non-DEF.)
 We don't do any loops, we don't do any type-checking, we can simply multiply the three items together.